adebayoadebisi/12-team-profile-generator/README.md

 ## Description

-The Weather Dashboard is a dynamic web application that allows users to search for and view current and future weather conditions in multiple cities.
-Utilizing the 5 Day Weather Forecast API from OpenWeatherMap, this dashboard provides travelers with essential weather data to help plan their trips more effectively.
-The application features dynamically updated HTML and CSS, ensuring a responsive and intuitive user interface.
+The Team Profile Generator is a working Node.js command-line application that allows a user to take in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

 ## Installation

-To install the README Generator, follow these steps:
+To install the Team Profile Generator, follow these steps:

 Clone the repository to your local machine using
 ```
-git clone git@github.com:yourusername/11-professional-README-generator.git
+git clone git@github.com:yourusername/12-team-profile-generator.git
 ```
 Navigate into the project directory and run the below command to install the necessary dependencies.
 ```